keras-team/keras-io/templates/api/keras_nlp/layers/index.md

-# KerasNLP Layers
+# KerasHub Layers

-KerasNLP layers are `keras.Layer` subclasses for NLP-specific use cases.
+KerasHub layers are `keras.Layer` subclasses for NLP-specific use cases.

 These layers are building blocks for common NLP model architectures (e.g. Transformers).